dhasterok/global_tectonics/README.md

   oc_boundaries.shp - lines demarcating the ocean-continent boundary

   global_gprv.shp - polygons of global geologic provinces

+  cratons.shp - regions with geochemical samples or that are known to have Archean (>2500 Ma) basement;  the polygons have largely been extracted from global_gprv.shp aside from a few in the western US from Lund et al. (2015, https://doi.org/10.3133%2Fds898);  an additional column in the attribute table has been added to identify post-Archean reworking

 Details about the construction of the models is discussed in Hasterok, D., Halpin, J., Hand, M., Collins, A., Kreemer, C., Glorie, S., (submitted) New maps of global geologic provinces and tectonic plates, Earth Science Reviews.